the-draupnir-project/draupnir-documentation/docs/bot/synapse_module.md

 # Synapse module

-:::warning
+:::info

+The version of the Synapse module in the Draupnir repository that was inherited from Mjolnir has been removed.
-The Synapse module is unmaintained, is exactly the same as the module provided by Mjolnir, and will likely be removed from Draupnir in the future.
-However, should the module be removed, mjolnir's module will still be compatible with Draupnir's policy lists.
+The module was unmaintained and untouched for its whole lifetime in Draupnir, and we always directed users to the Mjolnir version, which still exists and is still compatible with Draupnir's policy lists.

 :::